zababurinsv/empera/README.md

 # FAQs

-## Mining is possible only on a public IP:
+A public ip address is recommended for starting a node:
 * Check the presence of a public static ip-address (order from the provider)
 * Check the firewall (port must open on the computer)